DHP-stottepakke/pages/pages/dmp_knowledge_base/5_sharing_preservation.md

 > 5c.2\
 Indicate whether data will be shared via a repository, requests handled directly, or whether another mechanism will be used?

+#### Sufficiently adressed (DMP Evaluation Rubric)
+- Clearly indicates which specific tools or software (for example specific scripts, codes, or algorithms developed during the project, version of the software) potential users may need to access, interpret, and (re-)use the data.
+- Provides information, if relevant, on any protocol to access the data (for example if authentication is needed or if there is a data access request procedure).

 ```
 **Relevant PID**
 - none?